 * RSK MiG has promoted land-based counterparts to these Indian Navy variants in the form of the "MiG-29M1" single-seater and "MiG-29M2" two-seater.
 These machines retain the folding wings of the naval fighters but have some changes in kit.
 A demonstrator was also flown in 2003 with RD-33MK engines featuring vector-thrust nozzles that could be rotated 15 degrees in any direction.
 Burma did place an order for twenty MiG-29K machines in late 2009, but the exact configuration of these machines is unclear.

 In 2012, the Russian Navy placed an order for 20 MiG-29K fighters and 4 MiG-29KUB two-seaters, for operational service on the Russian Navy's sole aircraft carrier, the ADMIRAL KUZNETSOV.
-These machines appear to be very similar to their Indian Navy equivalents; deliveries will be from 2013 to 2015.BACK_TO_TOP
+These machines appear to be very similar to their Indian Navy equivalents; deliveries began in late 2013, to be completed by 2015.BACK_TO_TOP

 * The Soviets heavily exported the MiG-29, with exports continuing in the post-Soviet era.
 Exact export quantities are somewhat unclear, with different sources giving contrary information, but a rough outline can be constructed.
 Of course, many Eastern European nations received the MiG-29:

 The Russian Republic of course retains hundreds of MiG-29s, and the type is also operated by many of the other "successor states" of the Former Soviet Union: